ChristopherMarais/Panthera_interview_gcm/README.md

 This was done as part of the interviewing process at Panthera.

 ## How to run the dashboard locally
 * To run it locally Docker desktop needs to be isntalled and running.
+It can be downlaoded from [here](https://www.docker.com/products/docker-desktop).
 1. To run it locally [download the COVID_RSA.rar file.](https://github.com/ChristopherMarais/Panthera_interview_gcm/blob/main/COVID_RSA.rar)
 2. Unzip the file
 3. Run _COVID_RSA Pull.bat_ to pull the image from docker hub